harness-community/harness-ccm-external-data/README.md

 }
 ```

+if only a subset of fields need remapping you can specify only those which need changed.

 next we create a `Focus` object, specifying the platform, local billing export file, field mappings (if needed) and any data modifications needed:

 ```python